oscarwallnoefer/Squamata_Mitonuclear_Coevolution/02_mitonuclear_discordance/readme.md

 ### AU test

-We used the same set of orthologs as in ERCnet.
-Firstly, we added the outgroup *S. punctatus*: this species is lacking is ERCnet because outgroups are excluded from the branch lenght covariations.
+We used the same set of orthologs as in ERCnet (2,424 orthogroups).
+Firstly, we added the outgroup *S. punctatus*: this species was lacking in ERCnet because outgroups are excluded from the branch lenght covariations.
 To add it, we identified the correct paralogs using [phylopypruner](https://github.com/fethalen/phylopypruner) with default parameters.

-        phylopypruner --threads 12 --output output_phylopypruner --no-plot --no-supermatrix --dir 01_input_phylopypruner/ --min-taxa 20
+        phylopypruner --threads 12 --output output_phylopypruner --no-plot --no-supermatrix --dir 01_input_phylopypruner/

-While retrieving the correct paralog for *S. punctatus* for each ortholog, the number of orthologs decreased from 2,424 to 2,175 (also due to the other default thresholds of phylopypruner).
-We exluded also the 13 mtOXPHOS from the gene dataset for the AU test.
+While retrieving the correct paralog for *S. punctatus* for each ortholog.

+Then, we exluded the 13 mtOXPHOS from the gene dataset for the AU test.

-Then, we retained in the dataset only those proteins with at least one representative for Acrodonta, a key clade for mitonuclear discordance in Squamata.
-The number of orthologs decreased from 2,175 to 2,101.
-Then, we retained only those orthogroups shared with ERCnet dataset.
-After the last trimming, the gene dataset rested to 2,036.
+Then, we retained in the dataset only those proteins with at least one representative for Acrodonta, a key clade for mitonuclear discordance in Squamata:

+        for a in *.fasta; do /home/PERSONALE/oscar.wallnoefer2/00_script/filter_fasta_by_list_of_headers.py ${a} toremove.txt > pruned_${a}; done

+The number of orthologs decreased from X,XXX to X,XXX.

+After the last trimming, the gene dataset rested to X,XXX, entirely composed of a ERCnet orthogroups subset.

 Each of X,XXX proteins were used as input for AU test, where we compared the topological preference towards the nuclear-based tree or the mitochondrial-based tree.